Pathfinder - Practical Guide to Vital Strike

 |Rapier (Huge)||2d6 (7)||4d6 (14)||4d6+4 (18)||6d6 (21)||6d6+6 (27)||8d6 (28)||8d6+6 (34)|

 |* - See "A note on Crossbows", below.|

 - Aklys: Easily overlooked because it's a light weapon at medium size, the Aklys has the highest base damage of any light weapon.
 Bumped up to Huge size (two-handed for a Medium creature), it deals an impressive 3d6 base damage, albeit at a total -4 penalty to attacks.
-The Vital Strike damage exceeds that of a Large Bastard Sword until you get Greater Vital Strike, and the Aklys is throwable, retrievable as a move action, and can be used to make Trip attacks at range.
+Thanks to the FAQ's change to weapon size damage scaling the Aklys is the highest damage you can achieve once you combine both Impact and Enlarge Person.
+The Aklys is also throwable, retrievable as a move action, and can be used to make Trip attacks at range.
 These abilities provide a considerable amount of versatility which the Bastard Sword can't match, so as long as you can get past the additional -2 penalty to attacks beyond the Bastard Sword, the Aklys is a fantastic weapon.

 - Bastard Sword: The gold standard of melee, the Large Bastard Sword is the biggest damage die that a medium creature can wield, at 2d8.
 The -2 size penalty to attack is annoying, but won't matter much because you are always attacking at your full BAB.
 Medium size Bastard Swords are intentionally not listed.

 - Crossbow, Light*: With the exception of reload speed, the light crossbow is strictly worse than the heavy crossbow.
 Because Vital Strike only takes a Standard Action, Rapid Reload moves the Heavy Crossbow's reload speed down to a move action, which means you can fire as frequently with a Heavy Crossbow as you can with a Light Crossbow.